ISO 9362: Examples

 In the past, SEPA payments required both BIC and IBAN.
 Since 2016-02-01 only the IBAN is needed inside the SEPA (European Union and some more countries).

 Twelve-character SWIFTNet FIN address based on BIC

 To identify endpoints on its network, SWIFT also uses twelve-character codes that are derived from the BIC of the institution.
-Such a code consists of the 'BIC8', followed by a one-character code that identifies the Logic Terminal (LT), (also referred to as "local destination" or "Logic Terminal address"), and the three-character branch code.
+Such a code consists of the 'BIC8', followed by a one-character code that identifies the Logical Terminal (LT), (also referred to as "local destination" or "Logical Terminal address"), and the three-character branch code.
 While 'BIC12's are not part of the ISO standard, and are only relevant in the context of the messaging platform, they play a role in FIN system messaging.
-According to SWIFT, Logic Terminals are the "entity through which users send and receive FIN messages.", thus, may play a role within routing of the message.
+According to SWIFT, Logical Terminals are the "entity through which users send and receive FIN messages.", thus, may play a role within routing of the message.

 Usage

 Business Identifier Codes are primarily used for identifying financial and non-financial institutions involving day-to-day business transactions among one or more institutions in transaction lifecycle.

 Example: In SWIFT messages these BICs are embedded within the messages.
 Consider the message type for cash transfer MT103, here we can find BIC under different tags like 50a (ordering customer), 56a (intermediary), 57a (account with institution), etc.